sodge IT Success Story

 The automation also simplified sodge IT's testing processes.
 Their developers are now capable to test software with dynamic inputs, which helped them to significantly improved both the efficiency and effectiveness of their security testing.

-"We have always been looking for a better solution than our scripts to automate fuzzing in our CI.
-CI Fuzz is a good solution with a very nice integration in VS Code."
+"We have always been searching for a better solution than our scripts to automate fuzzing in our CI.
+CI Fuzz is a good solution with a very good integration in VS Code."

 Early software testing is an essential procedure for application security, especially when it comes to open-source components in the supply chain.
 The developers struggle with the manual time-consuming approaches and complex tools, that are distressing to integrate.